MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 <!-- ====================================================================== -->
-## Load content in WebView2
+## WebView2 Fundamental APIs

-Use the following APIs to manage the loaded remote and local content and keep track of the load state and history.
+These APIs support fundamental capabilities of WebView2 to manage loaded content in WebView2.

 #### [C#](#tab/c-sharp)

-### Manage content loaded to WebView2
+### Load content to WebView2
-WebView2 provides fundamental APIs to load, stop loading and reload content to WebView2.
+WebView2 provides APIs to load, stop loading and reload content to WebView2.
 The content loaded can be:
  -from a URL.
  -a string of HTML.
  -local content via virtual host name to local folder mapping.